 Below are just a few of the more popular rules for staging a home to increase the likelihood of purchase.
-With the assistance of Real Estate Exposures to photograph your staged shots, your real estate listings will be picked up by interested buyers left and right:
+With the assistance of Qblends to photograph your staged shots, these home staging tips might be efficient for you.
+Your real estate listings will be picked up by interested buyers left and right:

 It’s also a good idea to stick with a neutral color when painting or repainting the walls.
 By having neutral walls, cabinets and furniture, you create a calm scene for people to walk in and experience.
 White is usually a safe pick, as it not only creates the look of a blank canvas, but it can also help to make the rooms in a house feel more expansive.
 Another option is to choose a light grey hue or a soft blue color.
 Adding hints of color such as decorative pillows, table toppers, wall art, candles and lights will create the effect most people want in their home.